Billionaire duo shortlisted for $4 billion Polyus stake

 MOSCOW Two Russian billionaires have been shortlisted to buy a stake in Polyus Gold PGIL.L, sources said, in a deal which could pave the way for a merger with rival Polymetal (POLYP.L) to create a national gold mining champion.

-Sources close to the matter said retail boss Zelimkhan Mutsoyev and fruit juice magnate Gavriil Yushvayev wanted to buy tycoon-turned-politician Mikhail Prokhorov's $4 billion stake in London-listed Polyus Gold International Ltd.
+Sources close to the matter said retail boss Zelimkhan Mutsoyev and fruit juice magnate Gavriil Yushvayev wanted to buy tycoon-turned-politician Mikhail Prokhorov's $4 billion (2.5 billion pounds) stake in London-listed Polyus Gold International Ltd.

 The proposed deal has gone before the UK Takeover Panel, which is evaluating whether the proposed buyers of the 38 percent stake are acting independently or form a "concert party" that would control more than 30 percent of Polyus, a level that would force a mandatory offer to buy out minorities.